11 Road Trips That Showcase Stunning Fall Foliage You Need to Take This Autumn

 Length: About 125 miles, plus side trips.

 When to go: Popular year-round, but best from mid-September to mid-October.
+These are the most popular travel destinations for fall.

 Michigan Gold Coast

 This gorgeous drive along the northeast shore of Lake Michigan winds through fishing towns, sand dunes, and a highly recommended pick-your-own apple orchard in Northport.
 The foliage here is especially impressive compared to the unchanging green of the pine trees in the area.
-Here are 12 cool uses for apples (besides eating them) that you never knew about.

 Length: About 100 miles, plus side trips.